 - Digital application via www.uziregister.nl/aanvragen - Job name for which the card is applied.
 A choice is made from a fixed selection of job names.
-See paragraph 3.1.4. - The card is issued personally to the card applicant and can be done at any address in the Netherlands, with the card applicant being required to submit a valid, legal identity document as referred to in the Compulsory Identification Act [Wet op de Identificatieplicht] (WID).
-A driving licence is not acceptable.
+See section 3.1.4. - The card is issued personally to the card applicant and can be done at any address in the Netherlands, with the card applicant being required to submit a valid, legal identity document as referred to in the Compulsory Identification Act [Wet op de Identificatieplicht] (WID).
 The UZI register is obliged to archive a copy of the document used to prove identity.
-The physical confirmation of the identity of the card applicant and the creation of the copy are carried out by Dynalogic courier company on the instruction of the UZI register.
+The physical confirmation of the identity of the card applicant and the creation of the copy are carried out by AMP Groep courier company on the instruction of the UZI register.